kerneldbg/IR/Notes/KAPE.md

+- `KAPE` - Kroll Artifact Parser and Extractor.
+	- Forensic tool to quickly gather evidence from computers.
-It is highly recommended to use gKAPE - the GUI frontend of KAPE.
+- It is highly recommended to use `gKAPE` - the GUI frontend of KAPE.
+## Modules
+-  KAPE modules are instruction sets on how to process digital artifacts.
+	- Modules are written in YAML and stored with the extension `.mkape`
+	- All modules are recognized and available under `KAPE/Modules`
+	- Any disabled modules are stored in the `!Disabled` folder
+## Targets
+- KAPE targets are instruction sets on what files and directories to collect upon.
+	- Targets are written in YAML and stored with the extension `.tkape`
+	- All targets are recognized and available under `KAPE/Targets`
+	- Any disabled targets are stored in the `!Disabled` folder
+## CLI Commands

 ```bash
 # Obtain data from target source ONLY